$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation: Experiments

 Due to linearity of the underlying dynamical system, we compare the \gls*{PIDVAE} to the \gls*{KVAE} for a set of video data generated from the advection equation, for various dimensions of the \gls*{KVAE} latent space.
-Specifying a particular form of latent dynamics on the latent states increases the inductive bias imposed on the latent space, and should provide faster learning --- and more likely representations --- than with learnt dynamics.

-To explore this, we compare our method to KVAE for the linear advection example in terms of the ELBO and normalised MSE, over training epochs (all methods use Adam~\citep{kingma2017adam}).
-These are plotted in Figure~\ref{fig:kvae-comparison}.
-For the MSE, KVAE quickly learns to reconstruct the images, with \gls*{PIDVAE} taking longer to reconstruct with similar accuracy but eventually producing better reconstructions (final \gls*{MSE}s 0.0221 vs. 0.0533 for the \gls*{PIDVAE}, KVAE-64, respectively).
-The ELBO for \gls*{PIDVAE} is rapidly optimised --- the inductive bias forces learned representations of the data $\vy_{1:N}$ to accord with the well-specified latent dynamic model.
-The final trained \gls*{PIDVAE} has learnt highly probable latent encodings $p(\vx_{1:N} | \mLambda)$, whilst still providing accurate reconstruction $p_{\theta}(\vy_{1:N} | \vx_{1:N})$.
+Specifying a particular form of \gls*{PDE} dynamics on the latent states increases the inductive bias imposed on the latent space, and should provide better reconstructions and higher likelihood of the data.
+We choose two metrics to evaluate this: the \gls*{ELBO} given by $\log p_{\theta}(\vy_{1:N}|\vx_{1:N}) - \log q_{\phi}(\vx_{1:N}|\vy_{1:N}) + \log p(\vx_{1:N})$, and the normalised \gls*{MSE} of reconstruction compared to the noise-free video frames, $\vy_{1:N}^{\text{true}}$.
+The normalised \gls*{MSE} is given by $\Vert \vy_{1:N}^{\text{true}} - \hat{\vy}_{1:N} \Vert_{2}^{2} / \Vert \vy_{1:N}^{\text{true}} \Vert_{2}^{2}$.
+We compare our method to \gls*{KVAE} for the linear advection example for varying latent dimension of the \gls*{KVAE}, and the results are plotted in Fig.~\ref{fig:advection-results}.
+We also include the results for our method but with deterministic latent transitions ($\mQ=\mathbf{0}$) to assess the impact of accounting for misspecification through the use of \gls*{statFEM}.